How to Improve Conversions with Lead Scoring Templates (Bonus Template + Guide Included!)

 To the right, you’ll see the Co-Dynamic lead score populated–which, as we mentioned, is the combined score of your Fit and Activity model.

 Feel free to play around with this model and adjust the previous tabs until you’re satisfied with the results.
-When you’re ready, grab your list of leads and data–we’re about to put some real leads to the test.
+When you’re ready, grab your list of leads and data–we’re about to put some real leads to the test of our lead scoring template.

 3. Fill in your lead details

-The next step is for us to enter in our lead and their information into our spreadsheet and generate our scores.
-To do this, navigate over to the last tab called “Step 4 – Lead Scoring Contact Modeler”.
+The next step is for us to enter in our leads and their information into our spreadsheet and generate our scores.
+To do this, navigate over to the last tab of our lead scoring template called “Step 4–Lead Scoring Contact Modeler”.

 Each row represents a specific individual, and columns contain the categories and values you’ve added in your previous tabs.
 Here, you’ll need to enter the specifics for every contact you wish to score.

-At the end of these rows, the spreadsheet will automatically calculate the Fit and Activity scores and grades for you automatically.
+At the end of these rows, the spreadsheet will automatically calculate your Fit and Activity scores and grades.

 Once you’ve finished with this process, you’re ready to add this data into your email database.